-And of course, it took about 7 hours of my time to discover that there was no solution to the design incompatibility, and that time was not spent sipping martinis while relaxing next to the fireplace- it was spent on the phone with hosting company representatives giving my fruitless suggestions on how to (not) fix the issue, and on the computer Googling various code fixes I was supposed to try despite my not knowing how to write one iota of code (come to think of it, a martini could have been very helpful here, as with my alcohol tolerance level I would have ended up face down at my desk, happily oblivious to this boggy mess).
+And of course, it took about 7 hours of my time to discover that there was no solution to the design incompatibility, and that time was not spent sipping martinis while relaxing next to the fireplace- it was spent on the phone with hosting company representatives giving me fruitless suggestions on how to (not) fix the issue, and on the computer Googling various code fixes I was supposed to try despite my not knowing how to write one iota of code (come to think of it, a martini could have been very helpful here, as with my alcohol tolerance level I would have ended up face down at my desk, happily oblivious to my technical challenges).

 Feeling smug for not letting my drive for perfection ruin the launch of my new website, I confidently called my hosting company to request that they launch my website on the new server.
 And you should have seen how my self-important smile froze on my face as the representative cheerfully replied, “That will be no problem.
 Your request will be processed next week.”